Power Hardware-in-the-loop Interfacing via $\mathcal{H}_\infty$ Model Matching: Preliminaries

 where $\bar{\sigma}$ and $\mathrm{sup}$ denote the maximum singular value and the supremum, respectively.

-Once the generalized plant is computed, a number of well-established synthesis protocols can be used to generate an appropriate controller, including those based upon linear matrix inequality-constrained semidefinite programs~\cite{deoliveira_geromel_bernussou,caverly_forbes}, for example.
+Once the generalized plant is computed, a number of well-established synthesis protocols can be used to generate an appropriate controller, including those based upon algebraic Riccati equations~\cite{zhou_doyle_glover} or linear matrix inequality-constrained semidefinite programs~\cite{deoliveira_geromel_bernussou,caverly_forbes}, for example.